 Avion is made at Productos Finos de Agave (PFA)- NOM 1416 in Jesus Maria, in the highlands (Los Altos) region.
-Although there are some brands produced there that many of us question for their production methods and the overly sweet artificial tastes, and likely diffuser use, this does not appear to apply here.
-Avion is a cut above, and I've heard this from multiple people that have been there, watching the production procedure.
+Although there are some brands produced there that many of us question for their production methods and the overly sweet artificial tastes, including diffuser use, it doesnt taste as blatant here.
+Avion seems to be a cut above these others, concerning additives and production procedures, and I've heard this from multiple people that have been to the distillery and watched the production procedure in action.
 Avion actually has their own separate and closed off work areas, doing 100% of their cooking in dedicated 24 ton hornos (ovens), as well as their own closed off fermentation rooms to cancel out the possibility of cross-fermentation from airborne yeast.
-Austin and others, say they also have separate aging areas in their own wing of the building.
-They only use the general area of PFA for the distillation process, where they have their own separate distillation procedure with dedicated smaller stills.
+Austin and others say, they also have separate aging areas in their own wing of the building, and they only use the general area of PFA for the distillation process, where they have their own separate distillation procedures with dedicated smaller stills.
 These stills are for Avion only, with their emblems mounted on them.
-Austin told me that "Avion removes a significant amount in the cuts of the heads and tails, in a way that makes us use 30% more agave than any other product produced at PFA."
-This costs his brand more money, and many other brands simply don't do this, in order to save money.
+Ken Austin told me that "Avion removes a significant amount in the cuts of the heads and tails, adding to the sweetness and in so doing, "makes us use 30% more agave than any other product produced at PFA."
+This costs his brand more money, and Austin said "many other brands simply don't do this, in order to save money."

 Austin told me a number of times, that he spends more money because he wants the best product.
-We discussed how the Mexican CRT allows certain additives like caramel, oak extract etc and coloring, especially to aged tequilas, and that most brands utilize coloring, but he says he does not.
+We discussed how the Mexican CRT allows certain additives like caramel, oak extract etc and coloring to aged tequilas, and that most brands utilize coloring, but he says he does not.
 He loves to say Avion does not add ANY additives.
-If you look at the light color of the Repo and the Anejo, they are lighter than most other brands, some aged for much shorter times.
-Although there can be other factors, no added coloring in Avion, has something to do with it.
+I'm not guaranteeing that, but if you look at the light color of the Repo and the Anejo, they are lighter than most other brands, some aged for much shorter times.
 Ken Austin has been a tequila connoisseur for almost 25 years, and likes quality and pure tequila as I do.
 I had fun discussing other brands, and things I like and dislike with him.
 Avion's bottle shape was tweaked slightly, early on in order to please bartenders, and this bottle has great side grips making it so easy to hold with one hand.
 The Avion recipe has never changed, and Austin says it never will.
 As he puts it, "how many brands can you say that about?"
-Besides getting all this info from Ken Austin, who is amazingly open and honest, Avion frequently hosts experts from the industry to the distillery, to show this transparent process, and I have spoken to some.
+Besides getting all this info from Ken Austin, who is amazingly open and honest, Avion frequently hosts experts from the industry to the distillery, to show this transparent process, and I have spoken to some of them.
 These are actual pictures of Avion's work areas taken from a recent visit, and these tequila specialists were very impressed, calling the distillery "gritty and an actual working factory and not a playland."

-Avion may be housed at PFA, but is not made like the other brands there, and being separated in their own areas, is almost like having their own facility.
+Avion may be housed at PFA, but it appears to not be made like the other brands there, and being separated in their own areas, is 'almost' like having their own facility.
 Ken and Avion enjoy a fantastic relationship with the Lopez family, who own the distillery and grow some of the best, most desired agaves for generations.
 The family employs a very high percentage of the residents of Jesus Maria.
-I noticed if you do a taste test, blind or not, of Avion blanco, Clase Azul blanco (much more expensive) and Casamigos blanco, all from PFA, Avion will come out ahead with a more naturally sweet taste and of a higher quality.
+I noticed if you do a taste test, blind or not, of Avion blanco, Clase Azul blanco (much more expensive), and Casamigos blanco, all made at PFA, Avion will come out ahead with a more naturally sweet taste and of a higher quality in my opinion.
 Avion is the best product made at Productos Finos de Agave (PFA)- NOM 1416 by a long shot.
 I am told that Avion gets the first pick at the agaves with the highest brix level.
-Ken Austin told me when I asked about the very sweet taste, that "Avion's hand picked agave from Jesus Maria is grown at about 7k feet, and we only use the agave with the highest natural sugar (brix) content.
-"We add nothing to Avion blanco, and it's 100% pure."
-He went on to say "our agave is sweeter, and our brix count is very high, and I'm happy to pay more".
-He told me "if you walked into the fermentation room for all the other tequilas at PFA, and then the Avion fermentation room, you would notice that the aroma is much stronger agave and sweetness.
+Ken Austin told me when I asked about this very sweet taste, that "Avion's hand picked agave from Jesus Maria is grown at about 7k feet, and we only use the agave with the highest natural sugar (brix) content, adding nothing to Avion blanco" He went on to say "our agave is sweeter, and our brix count is very high, and I'm happy to pay more for it".
+He says that if you walked into the fermentation room for all the other tequilas at PFA, and then the Avion fermentation room, you would notice that the aroma is much stronger agave and sweetness.
 That is because our agave is naturally sweeter, and we only cook our agave pinas in Avion's exclusive brick ovens."